Every person is a continuation of a story that began before

 leaves something behind.
 Sometimes ancestors leave behind unanswered questions,

-Honouring does not mean ignoring the difficult parts of our lineage.
-It means
+does not mean ignoring the difficult parts of our lineage.
+It means accepting

-accepting the light and shadow story shades.
+the light and shadow without any shadow shades.
 The wisdom is to receive the

 gifts, learn from the wounds, and consciously choose what continues through us.